meyerpedro/Music_For_Creators-Recommender/ReadMe.md

 Now that the recommender is live, a few steps can be made in the future to optimize it:

 - Add more feature
-- Make results more customizable
+- Make results more customizable, sort the results by year and genre for example
 - Add "Explicit" filter
 - Create a user interface